Transvestitism, Berdache, Amazon

 A TRANSSEXUAL'S NIGHTMARE: THE DETERMINATION OF SEXUAL IDENTITY IN ENGLISH LAW - JEROLD TAITZ - International Journal of Law, Policy and the Family 1988 2(2):139-154;

 Transsexualism or the Gender Dysphoria Syndrome is a psychological disorder recognized by the medical profession.
 Transsexuals are normal biological males or females who believe that they are members of their opposite sex trapped in the wrong body.
 The disorder manifests itself in various neurotic or psychotic forms, leading even to suicide in extreme cases.
 Most medical specialists believe that the only relief for transsexuals is to bring their bodies into alignment with their psychological sex.
 This is done by sex-change surgery and hormonal treatment.
 After surgery the transsexual takes on the appearance of his/her opposite sex.
-The surgery, which has a high danger ratio, is irreversible.
 The essential legal consequence of a sex-change is the determination of the transsexual's post-operative sex.
 The English courts have held that transsexuals, despite having the irreversible appearance of their post-operative sex, remain members of their initial biological sex.
 The writer recommends that the subject of a sex-change and its legal consequences be referred to the Law Commission, in collaboration with the General Medical Council, to seek acceptable resolutions for the anomalous, and indeed bizarre, legal situation in which post-operative transsexuals find themselves.

 Homosexuals and Transsexuals.